zranger1/NVMClear/README.md

 It does three things:

 1. Backs up the flash regions that matter for recovery.
-1. Invalidates PHY calibration data to force RF recalibration on the next boot.
+2. Invalidates PHY calibration data to force RF recalibration on the next boot.
-1. Restores a previous backup if something goes wrong.
+3. Restores a previous backup if something goes wrong.

+NOTE: This version runs on Windows, using Powershell or cmd.exe.
+I'll get mac/Linux support in a future release.

 ## Setup